lunadoan/hugoplate/content/english/blog/post-3.md

 So, I have a measurement plan for the feature launch.
 After gathering the data and conducting the analysis, I now have a data-driven case for my business partners, helping them make an informed decision.

 1) Do we see user retention move?
-2) Is the movement aligned with other metrics, making it a reliable signal that we do see impact on retention?
+2) Is the movement aligned with other metrics, making it a reliable insight that we do see impact on retention?
 3) Do we see any unintended impact, aka do we f*ck up?

 > These insights will help my engineering and product team decide whether or not they want to roll out the feature / deprecate it to focus on other works.